 So, beyond speaking the words “I forgive you”, what does forgiveness actually look like?

-If you’ve truly forgiven, or cancelled, a debt, you can no longer go back and ask for it to be paid.
+If you’ve truly forgiven or canceled, a debt, you can no longer go back and ask for it to be paid.
 In the same way, if you’ve truly forgiven an offense against you, you can no longer go back and dig it up to throw in your spouse’s face.
 Learn from the offense, grow from it, then let it go.

 In terms of behaviours, individuals who have forgiven their spouse following a betrayal share the following characteristics: